 It seems that being “smart” these days is all the rage—smartphones, smart homes, smart watches, smart televisions…the list goes on.
 However, beyond trendy technology alone, let’s consider, for the point of this blog, how a “smart building” has the opportunity to improve facility maintenance, the environment, promote sustainability, reduce the carbon footprint of a business or enterprise, and enhance myriad efficiencies.
-What’s more, let’s specifically examine the role that Infor EAM can play in relation to smart building management.
+What’s more, let’s specifically examine the role that Hexagon EAM can play in relation to smart building management.

 What is a Smart Building?

 Defined by The National Institute of Building Sciences, a smart building is one that “can provide advanced functionality through a computerized, intelligent network of electronic devices designed to monitor and control the mechanical, electrical, lighting, and other systems in a building.”
 Ultimately, a smart building relies upon advanced technology when enabling “integration automation, and optimization of any building system in support of facilities management and the building’s operation and performance.”